Best 5-String J-Basses for Advanced 2026

 - • Active electronics add complexity; preamp bypass requires understanding.

-- • Bolt-on neck construction, while stable, lacks the resonance of a set-neck design.
+- • The bolt-on neck, while comfortable, lacks the resonance of a set-neck design.

 Fender Am Ultra II J Bass V EB UBST